Flexible, Favorable Terms and Extended Payment Schedules Make it Easy to Finance Your Business’s Goals

 Funding for Small Business Administration Loans

-Because the Small Business Administration is funded by the U.S. government, SBA loans are intended to boost the U.S. economy, create jobs for U.S. workers, support U.S.-based industries, and help the citizens of the United States.
+Because the Small Business Administration is funded by the U.S. government, SBA loans are intended to boost the U.S. economy.
+They create jobs for U.S. workers, support U.S.-based industries, and help the citizens of the United States.
 The loans provided by the Small Business Association achieve this goal in a number of ways.
 SBA funding increases the odds that many businesses will be successful.
-SBA loans help provide more people with access to a greater selection of goods, services, and choices.
+These loans help provide more people with access to a greater selection of goods, services, and choices.
 Additionally, SBA financing boosts spending in the U.S.

 These loans open opportunities for improved international trade without forcing companies to rely on countries outside of the United States for financing.